EntityGraphQL/EntityGraphQL/docs/content/schema-creation/03-types.md

 GraphQL supports [Interfaces](https://graphql.org/learn/schema/#interfaces) allowing you to define a abstract base type that multiple other types might implement.

-EntityGraphQL automatically marks abstract classes and interfaces as GraphQL interfaces, however you can also add them manually to a schema with the AddInterface method on the SchemaProvider class.
+EntityGraphQL automatically marks abstract classes and interfaces as GraphQL interfaces; however, you can also add them manually to a schema with the AddInterface method on the SchemaProvider class.

 ```
 public abstract class Character {